magovansh9/web3.0/README.md

 ## Tech Stack

-The repository is split between frontend and Web 3.0 components.
-The frontend architecture is implemented using React and Tailwind CSS whereas the smart contract employs several technologies as mentioned below.
+The repository is split between frontend and Web 3.0 components

+The frontend architecture is implemented using React and Tailwind CSS whereas the smart contract employs several technologies as mentioned below

 ### React